All Episodes

 I mean, are you trying to torture us?

-I mean, guess it's not okay.
+I mean, this is not okay.

 But a 70% tax rate right now, add it all together.

-Then you got sales taxes, then you got hidden taxes.
+Then you got sales taxes.

-I mean, there's no money left, and this is their socialist dream.
+I mean, there's no money left.

-This is what this is what the extreme leftist, radical new Democratic Party, socialist party represents.
+This is what, this is what the extreme leftist, radical new Democratic Party Socialist Party represents.

 Gavin Newson, free health care for everybody.

-Free, free, free, illegal immigrant, free health care.
+Illegal immigrant, free health care.

-Plenty of wealth in New York.
+Comrade de Blasio, plenty of wealth in New York.

 It's just in the wrong hands.

-Well, what how did it get in the wrong hands?
+How did it get in the wrong hands?

 Who judges whose hands it ought to be in?

-You know, I everybody that I know in life that has been financially successful, number one, they all work more than eight hours a day.
+You know, everybody that I know in life that has been financially successful, number one, they all work more than eight hours a day.

-You know, I don't know people that work eight hours a day.
+I don't know people that work eight hours a day.

 Any of you here work eight hours a day?

-You better not because you'd you'll be fired.
+You better not because you'll be fired.

-I mean, everyone that works for me, I'm looking at Kylie, I'm looking at all our my whole staff here, everybody.
+I mean, everyone that works for me, I'm looking at Kylie, I'm looking at all my whole staff here, everybody, they all eat their lunch at their desk.

 Now, in fairness, I pay for their lunch, but the last thing I need is for them to step on out for an hour to go have a lunch in the middle of producing a radio show.